daisynyj/DataIntensive/project0.md

 http://www.tibco.com/products/loglogic-analytics-infra

 Treasure Data:
-Treasure Data is the end-to-end, fully-managed cloud service for Big Data, that°Øs trusted and simple.
+Treasure Data is the end-to-end, fully-managed cloud service for Big Data, that‚Äôs trusted and simple.
 It provides flexible cloud service for massive data processing.
 It brings fast, powerful SQL access to big data from connected applications and products, with no new infrastructure or special skills required.
 Benefits:
 More data, better decisions.
 Grow without efforts.